Willie Wilson (baseball)

-Willie James Wilson (born July 9, 1955) is a former professional baseball player.
+Willie James Wilson (born July 9, 1955) is an American former professional baseball player.
 He played 19 seasons in Major League Baseball for the Kansas City Royals, Oakland Athletics, and Chicago Cubs.
 He was an outfielder known for his speed and ability as an effective leadoff hitter.
 Wilson's career total of 668 stolen bases currently ranks him in 12th place all-time among major leaguers.

 Early life

 Wilson was born in Montgomery, Alabama, but moved to Summit, New Jersey, at seven years old.
 He was a highly regarded high school baseball, football, and basketball player at Summit High School.
 In his senior year, he hit .436 and stole 28 bases in 28 attempts.

 Professional career

 Early years

 Wilson was drafted out of high school after signing a letter of intent to play college football at Maryland.
-The Kansas City Royals picked him in the first round of the 1974 draft.
-He started his professional career with the Gulf Coast Royals.
-He moved up to class-A in 1975 for the Waterloo Royals, leading the 1975 Midwest League champions in both RBIs and stolen bases, and in 1976 played for the Double-A Jacksonville Suns.
+The Kansas City Royals picked him in the first round (18th overall) of the 1974 Major League Baseball draft.
+He started his professional career with the Gulf Coast Royals, batting .252 with a home run, 14 RBI and 24 stolen bases in 47 games.
+He moved up to Single-A in 1975 for the Waterloo Royals, leading the 1975 Midwest League champions in both RBI (73) and stolen bases (76).
+In 1976, Wilson played for the Double-A Jacksonville Suns, batting .253 with a home run, 35 RBI and 37 stolen bases in 107 games.
 He earned a September call-up in 1976, playing in 12 games.
 He was mostly used as a pinch runner or defensive replacement, but did start one game on the penultimate day of the season.
 He had just six at bats, getting one hit and stealing two bases.

-Wilson began the 1977 season at Triple-A Omaha.
-In what turned out to be his last minor league action (not counting a stunt appearance in 2009), he batted .281 with 74 stolen bases.
-He was again called up in September, this time receiving more substantial playing time, batting .324 in 34 at bats with 6 steals.
+Wilson began the 1977 season with the Triple-A Omaha Royals.
+In what turned out to be his last minor league action (not counting a stunt appearance in 2009), he batted .281 with four home runs, 47 RBI and 74 stolen bases in 132 games.
+He was again called up in September, this time receiving more substantial playing time, batting .324 in 34 at bats with six stolen bases.

 1978 was Wilson's first full season in the majors.
 He split the left field job with Tom Poquette, Clint Hurdle and Joe Zdeb, getting the most playing time at the position among the four, while also backing up Amos Otis in center field.
-Overall, he played in 127 games, but had just 198 at bats while batting .217.
+Overall, he played in 127 games, but had just 198 at bats while batting .217 with 16 RBI.
 Despite his limited playing time, he finished fifth in the American League with 46 stolen bases.
-He also appeared in three games in the 1978 American League Championship Series against the New York Yankees, starting Game Four.
+He also appeared in three games in the 1978 American League Championship Series against the New York Yankees, going 1-for-4 (.250) in the series.
+He also earned a start in left field in Game 4, finishing the game 1-for-3.